FYSETC/FYSETC-SPIDER/README.md

 3. Choose the "firmware.bin" file.
 4. Fill in the 'Start address' with 0x8008000 (If your platformio env is `default_envs = FYSETC_S6`, then you need to set it to `0x8010000`, in klipper if you choose boot address `32k` then set it `0x8008000`, if 64k , set it `0x8010000`, yes , you need different bootloader [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader))
 5. Start Programming

-## 4.2 Klipper

-You need to follow the Klipper [installation guide](https://www.klipper3d.org/Installation.html) to install [Klipper](https://github.com/KevinOConnor/klipper).

-When calling "menuconfig", enable "extra low-level configuration setup" and select the "12MHz crystal" as clock reference.

-### Boot address no

-If you choose boot address setting `no` in Klipper, then you can follow [Upload the firmware(DFU)](#jump) to upload the firmware to Spider board. **But you need to set the 'Start address' to 0x08000000**.
-So the sequence be

-1. Click the button to find the DFU port.
-2. Connect the DFU
-3. Choose the "klipper.bin" file.
-4. fill in the 'Start address' with 0x8000000
-5. Start Programming

-We have two pre-build firmwares for you  [klipper.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) and [klipper-UART0.bin](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) (The differences between two firmware , you can check README [here](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper)).
-But it will be outdated as time pass.
-We will try to catch up with Klipper, but i recommend to build the firmware yourself.

-### Boot address 32k

-You can also choose `32k` boot address in Klipper.
-Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER` first.
-The bootloader is in the folder named `bootloader` in this repo, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader).
-Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.

-### Boot address 64k

-You can also choose `64k` boot address in Klipper.
-Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER_10000` first.
-The bootloader is in the folder named `bootloader` in this repo, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader).
-Then you can follow [Upload the firmware(SDCARD)](#jump1) to flash your built Klipper firmware to Spider.

-## 4.3 RRF

-**As RRF firmware requires more than 512KB of Flash space, the Spider equipped with 446 cannot meet its requirements.
-So it needs to disable some features to make it work, please check the README in firmware/RRF path.**

 # How to buy
 - [FYSETC](https://www.fysetc.com/products/pre-sale-fysetc-spider-v1-0-motherboard-32bit-controller-board-tmc2208-tmc2209-3d-printer-part-replace-skr-v1-3-for-voron?variant=39404109267119)